All Products

 integer

-The amounts of time consumed to perform queries that have the same primary key value in an aggregation period.
+The query execution duration for all queries with the same primary key in an aggregation period.

 extended_cost